-- i.
-The Spirit Empowerment Center shall include the following collaboration with Turning Point: referrals for perspective Insight Center staff, an ongoing advisory relationship with Turning Point leadership, ongoing training for respite staff, advise Turning Point staff on outcomes and the determination of additional Evidence-Based Practices (EBPs), referrals for potential participants at the Respite center, and a six week intensive interactive training program.
-Staff for the Insight Center shall also be hired from a pool of peer counselors trained by the County, or from other training programs, or include individuals with unique life experiences and strong skill sets. - ii.
+i.
+The Spirit Empowerment Center shall include the following collaboration with Turning Point: referrals for perspective Insight Respite Center staff, an ongoing advisory relationship with Turning Point leadership, ongoing training for Insight Respite Center staff, advise Turning Point staff on outcomes and the determination of additional Evidence-Based Practices (EBPs), referrals for potential participants at the Insight Respite Center, and a six week intensive interactive training program.
+Staff for the Insight Respite Center shall also be hired from a pool of peer support staff trained by the County, or from other training programs, or include individuals with unique life experiences and strong skill sets.

+- ii.
 The Contractor shall develop, screen, hire, train, schedule, and supervise appropriate staff.
-At least one staff will be present at all times, 24 hours per day, seven days per week, and including holidays. - All new staff must have the ability to write progress notes reflecting Medi-Cal services, as well as efficiently enter these notes in the electronic health record. - Current staff will also be given more training related to documentation of Medi-Cal services and if they unable to write appropriate progress notes may have to reduce or eliminate their hours to meet the minimum number of hours of billable services for the program as a whole indicated below. - iii.
+At least one staff will be present at all times, 24 hours per day, seven days per week, including holidays. - All new staff must have the ability to write progress notes reflecting Medi-Cal services as well as efficiently enter these notes into an electronic health record. - Current staff will be provided additional training related to documentation of Medi-Cal services to support the increase of billable hours.
+Productivity standards for the program will be developed in accordance with County expectations for program sustainability. - iii.
 All staff hired by Contractor shall be employees of Contractor and shall not be acting in any capacity as an employee of the County, during time they are on duty as employee of Contractor. - iv.
 Personnel employment and services under this contract shall be rendered without discrimination on the basis of race, color, religion, national origin, gender, sexual identify, or ancestry and Contractor shall comply with all fair employment practice requirements of State and Federal law.
-The Contractor shall comply with the provision of Section 504 of the Rehabilitation Act of 1973, as amended, pertaining to the prohibition of discrimination against qualified handicapped persons in all federally assisted programs or activities, as detailed in regulations signed by the Secretary of Health and Human Services, effective June 2, 1977, and found in the Federal Register, Volume 42, No. 86, dated May 4, 1977.

-- v.
-All staff shall receive at least 10 hours per year in assessment, effective treatment interventions, or other areas to support the mental health needs of the clients.
-Some examples of this training follow:

-- 1. Basic knowledge of mental disorders

-- 2. Counseling skills

-- 3. Motivational Interviewing

-- 4. Recovery philosophy and services

-- 5. Dialectical Behavior Therapy (DBT) for Wellness and
+The Contractor shall comply with the provision of Section 504 of the Rehabilitation Act of 1973, as amended, pertaining to the prohibition of discrimination against qualified handicapped persons in all federally assisted programs or activities, as detailed in regulations signed by the Secretary of Health and Human Services, effective June 2, 1977, and found in the Federal Register, Volume 42, No. 86, dated May 4, 1977. - v.
+All staff shall receive at least 10 hours per year in effective treatment interventions or other areas to support the mental health needs of the clients.
+Some examples of this training follow: - 1.
+Basic knowledge of mental disorders - 2.
+Counseling skills - 3.
+Motivational Interviewing - 4.
+Recovery philosophy and services - 5.
+Wellness Recovery Action Plan (WRAP) - 6.
+Trauma Informed Care, Acceptance and Commitment Therapy - 7.
+Crisis Communication Skills - 8.
+Pro-ACT philosophy - 9.
+Applied Suicide Intervention Skills Training - 10.
+Understanding Schizophrenia - 11.
+Understanding Depression - 12.
+Working with the multiple diagnosed individual

-- 6. Recovery

-- 7. Wellness Recovery Action Plan (WRAP)

-- 8. Trauma Informed Care, Acceptance and Commitment Therapy

-- 9. Crisis Communication Skills

-- 10. Pro-ACT philosophy

-- 11. Applied Suicide Intervention Skills Training

-- 12. Understanding Schizophrenia

-- 13. Understanding Depression

-- 14. Working with the multiple diagnosed individual

-- 15. Principles of Substance Abuse
+- 13. Principles of Substance Abuse

-- 16. Medication usage
+- 14. Medication usage

-- 17. Working with individuals that have a severe personality disorder
+- 15. Working with individuals that have a severe personality disorder

-- 18. Communication skills
+- 16. Communication skills

-- 19. Therapeutic exercises
+- 17. Therapeutic exercises

-- 20. Leisure time usage
+- 18. Leisure time usage

-- 21. Handling suicide threats or actions
+- 19. Handling suicide threats or actions

-- 22. Crisis management
+- 20. Crisis management

-- 23. Discharge planning
+- 21. Discharge planning

-- 24. Knowledge of community services and resources
+- 22. Knowledge of community services and resources

-- 25. Principles of good nutrition including menu planning and proper food preparation and storage
+- 23. Principles of good nutrition including menu planning and proper food preparation and storage